Are energy prices going down?

 What’s more, the amount you save every year will also grow over time, as the cost of grid electricity steadily increases over the decades.

-There are apps designed to help you understand and manage your energy usage, such as Loop.
-By integrating with your smart meter and giving you a detailed view of your usage, smart energy apps empower you to make important changes at home.
+You can integrate them with your smart meter to give you a detailed view of your consumption, empowering you to make important changes at home.

 Verified expert